-Pristimantis tanyrhynchus is only known from the type locality, Cordillera de Vilcabamba, CI/RAP Expedition Camp Two (2,050 m asl), Province of Satipo, Junín Region, Peru (Lehr 2007).
+This species is only known from the type locality: Cordillera de Vilcabamba, CI/RAP Expedition Camp Two (2,050 m asl), Province of Satipo, Junín Region, Peru (Lehr 2007).

 Habitat and Ecology

 Vegetation at the type locality consists of tall cloud forest (18–20 m) with a high number of epiphytes, terrestrial Araceae, ferns, and orchids (Lehr 2007).
 Nothing is known about this species' ecology, however reproduction is presumed to occur by direct development, as with other congeners.

-This species is found within the protected area of the Cordillera de Vilcabamba, which is difficult to access (E. Lehr, pers. comm.
-2008).
+The species is found within Parque Nacional Otishi, which is difficult to access (E. Lehr pers. comm.
+2008, 2017).

 Red List Status